noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 - attribute-based access control
 - authorization strategy that defines permissions based on attributes
+- helpful in environments that are growing rapidly and helps with situations where policy management becomes cumbersome

 #### RBAC

 - role based access control
+- permissions are defined based on a person's job function

 ### end-to-end encryption